Creator Licensing: How to Get Influencer Content Usage Rights

 Communicating expectations is a big challenge among brands and creators.

 Deadlines.
-Tone of voice.
-Content formatting.
+Deliverables.
 The list goes on and on.

 The clearer your expectations are from the word “go,” the better for both parties.
-Your influencer agreement serves as a document that states what’s expected of creators in plain English.
+Your influencer agreement serves as a document that states what’s expected of creators, simple as.

 Cool!
 Just make sure your agreement spells out all of the above.

-Most companies run influencer marketing campaigns without ever running into legal issues.
+Many companies run influencer marketing campaigns without ever running into legal compliance issues.
+It's always better to be safe than sorry, though.

 Still, keep in mind what the FTC says about influencers and product endorsements: